Rezz

 Isabelle Rezazadeh (born 28 March 1995), who is known by her stage name Rezz (stylized in all caps), is a Ukrainian–Canadian DJ and record producer from Niagara Falls, Ontario.

 Rezz released her debut extended play (EP) Insurrection in 2015 through Owsla's sub-label Nest HQ.
 In 2016, she signed with record label Mau5trap and released her follow-up EPs The Silence is Deafening and Something Wrong Here.
-Rezz released her debut studio album Mass Manipulation in 2017 and her follow-up album Certain Kind of Magic in 2018.
-She released her third album Spiral in 2021 through RCA Records.
+Through Mau5trap, Rezz released her debut studio album Mass Manipulation (2017) and Certain Kind of Magic (2018).
+She released her third album Spiral (2021) through RCA Records.
 She then founded her own label HypnoVizion Records, through which she released her fourth album Can You See Me?
 (2024), which focuses on a bass music sound.
+Her fifth album As the Pendulum Swings (2025) drew inspiration from French electro and dark techno.

 Early life

-Isabelle Rezazadeh was born on 28 March 1995 in Ukraine to a Ukrainian mother and an Iranian father, before moving to Canada at a young age.
+Isabelle Rezazadeh was born on 28 March 1995 in Ukraine to a Ukrainian mother and an Iranian father; she moved to Canada at a young age.
 The family settled in Niagara Falls.
 While attending high school there, Rezz worked at a branch of Hard Rock Cafe.

 Rezz began DJing at the age of 16, playing music by other artists until she became inspired by a Deadmau5 concert to create her own.
 According to Rezz, she knew she wanted to work in the music industry when she was 18.